TGuillerme/SpatioTemporal_Disparity/README.md

 ```

 ####Null data (`shell` version only)
 In the mean time you can calculate the expected null disparity using the [`disparity.null.sh`](https://github.com/TGuillerme/SpatioTemporal_Disparity/blob/master/Functions/disparity.null.sh) script.
-Note that this is a single core version, to make faster (up to 24 cores at the moment), use the [cluster version](https://github.com/TGuillerme/SpatioTemporal_Disparity/blob/master/Functions/Cluster/disparity.null.sh) using [`slurm`](https://en.wikipedia.org/wiki/Slurm_Workload_Manager).
-Here is an example for calcualting the expected null centroid distance disparity for the previous examples under a Mkn model (Brownian):
+Note that this is a single core version, to make it faster (up to 24 cores at the moment), use the [cluster version](https://github.com/TGuillerme/SpatioTemporal_Disparity/blob/master/Functions/Cluster/disparity.null.sh) using [`slurm`](https://en.wikipedia.org/wiki/Slurm_Workload_Manager).
+Here is an example for calcualting the expected null centroid distance disparity based on the previous examples but under a Mkn model (Brownian):

 ```
 # Setting the intervals and the slices values